Roberts County, South Dakota: Geography

-Roberts County has an area of 1135.777 sqmi, of which 1101.055 sqmi is land and 34.722 sqmi (3.1%) is water.
+According to the United States Census Bureau, the county has a total area of 1135.777 sqmi, of which 1101.055 sqmi is land and 34.722 sqmi (3.1%) is water.
+It is the 26th largest county in South Dakota by total area.
 The Traverse Gap is in eastern Roberts County along the Minnesota border.
 The Lake Traverse Indian Reservation covers most of the county.